chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

 - Obtain necessary virtual machine (VM) instance details (with private IP addresses and added public address for Elasticsearch) to create the cluster of the Chef Automate, Chef Server, Postgres, and Elasticsearch nodes.
 - Obtain Bastion host server details from your system administrator.
 Ensure this server has the [needed requirements](( {{< relref "ha_bastion.md#Bastion Host Requirements for On-Premise Deployment" >}} )) included.
 - Obtain the [Prerequisites for Chef Automate HA Deployment](( {{< relref "ha_system_requirements.md" >}} )).
-- All VMs must expose the port 22 for SSH.
-You may need to open certain port across the VMs to establish the communication, which are:
+- All VMs must expose port 22 for SSH.
+You may need to open certain ports across the VMs to establish the communication, which are:

    | Component                                | Port                    |
    | :--------------------------------------: | :---------------------: |